Trophy Tigers in Africa

 Tanzania’s Mnyera and Ruhudji Rivers together offer one of the last remaining frontiers of freshwater fishing – trophy tigerfish on the fly in one of the most remote areas of Africa.
 Set deep in an untouched corner of the Tanzanian wilderness, this area is home to monster 20-pound-plus tigers.
 A trip to Tanzania, Africa is without a doubt a journey to the wildest edge of fly fishing, and Yellow Dog is proud to work with a small group of experienced guides whom we guarantee are the very best in the entire region.
 These guys have scouted the finest, wildest and most productive African tigerfisheries for more than ten years, and now offer anglers what is hands-down the very best tigerfishing that Africa has to offer.
 Having fished this operation ourselves, we feel confident that this is a place that is well worth the time, money, and miles to get there.
 If you are assembling legitimate “must-fish” destinations for your personal angling bucket list, then fly fishing for trophy tigerfish in Tanzania is the trip that you need to make.
 We promise you that there is nothing like it in the world!

-Tourette Fishing has partnered with long-standing Tanzanian safari outfit Kilombero North Safaris (KNS) to offer the finest logistics, accommodations, and amenities found anywhere in this part of the country.
+African Waters has partnered with long-standing Tanzanian safari outfit Kilombero North Safaris (KNS) to offer the finest logistics, accommodations, and amenities found anywhere in this part of the country.
 With established outfitting services, concession management, and year-round anti-poaching (land and river) efforts, this is a without a doubt the finest operation in the entire region.
-Over the course of a week of fishing with Tourette, you will split your time between two different camps.
-Both of Tourette’s camps – the Mnyera and Ruhudji Camps – are simple yet comfortable tent-camps which are built and erected each season from scratch.
+Over the course of a week of fishing with African Waters, you will split your time between two different camps.
+Both camps – the Mnyera and Ruhudji Camps – are simple yet comfortable tent-camps which are built and erected each season from scratch.
 All tents contain two large single beds, showers, flush toilets and hand basins.
 All linen is provided.
 Hot water is from a “donkey boiler” which is filled and warmed each morning and evening.
 The sleeping and tent accommodations are spacious and comfortable, especially when you consider just where it is you are sleeping!
 Dinners are enjoyed under the stars in the outdoor “boma” or around the campfire on the beach.

 Food and Beverages